Tech-Serv-Technologies/.github/README.md

 ---

-## Development & Engineering Guides
+## Development and Engineering Guides

 Use the following links to review our global engineering processes, standards, and practices before contributing to code: